Campaign Update as of September 15, 2022

 Our proposal was submitted to the Chicago Park District on November 4, 2021 and is currently awaiting consideration by the Park District Board of Commissioners.
-Their next meeting is scheduled for August 10, 2022 at 11:30 p.m.
+On September 14, Kevin McGurn spoke at the regular meeting of the Park District Board of Commissioners, asking them to advance the proposal as soon as possible.
+Conversations with board members after the meeting were encouraging and we will continue to press for action.

 The Park District has asked that letters of support for the proposal be emailed to firstname.lastname@example.org.
 On February 22, we submitted the community petition signed by 788 individual supporters as of that date, and are still gathering more signatures.
 Others have sent letters directly to the Park District, supporting the proposal and some specifically asking for the name of Christian Paschen to be removed from the park.
 More letters are welcome.